OpenGeoVis/PVGeo/README.md

 ```

+### Windows Users:
-Note: If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) guide for using the Unix command line on windows.
+If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) guide for using the Unix command line on windows.
 Download and use Cygwin for the command line operation of the scripts in this repo.
-When installing Cygwin, make sure to install the bash, dos2unix, git, and python2-setuptools packages.
-Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system! **Make sure the line endings for al of the shell scripts are LF and not CRLF**
+When installing Cygwin, *make sure to install the `bash`, `dos2unix`, `git`, and `python2-setuptools` packages*.
+Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system! **Make sure the line endings for all of the shell scripts are LF and not CRLF after cloning.**

 ### Before You Do Anything!